 try {

-//save Mandate id in the Kill Bill database
+//save Mandate ID in the Kill Bill database

-killbillAPI.getCustomFieldUserApi().addCustomFields(ImmutableList.of(new PluginCustomField(kbAccountId,
+killbillAPI.getCustomFieldUserApi().addCustomFields(List.of(new PluginCustomField(kbAccountId,

 ObjectType.ACCOUNT, "GOCARDLESS_MANDATE_ID", mandateId, clock.getUTCNow())), context);